 Athletic trainers deliver rehabilitation services under a physician’s guidelines.

 Guidelines are general directions and descriptions that lead to the final outcome, thereby allowing the athletic trainer to rely on clinical decision making in constructing the rehabilitation protocol.
-Protocol are rigid step-by-step instructions that are common in technical fields and do not allow flexibility and/or clinical decision making.
+Protocols are rigid step-by-step instructions that are common in technical fields and do not allow flexibility and/or clinical decision making.

 Athletic trainers function under a physician’s direction.